-- (E) The land upon which the proposed use is sought is unsuited for the uses permitted within the district.
-The property is situated in an area that is classified as Other Important Agricultural land by the Department of Agriculture's ALISH Map, and is classified as "E" and "very poorly suited" for agricultural use by the Land Study Bureau's Overall Master Productivity Rating.
+(E) The land upon which the proposed use is sought is unsuited for the uses permitted within the district.
+The property includes two categories: "Unclassified", which identifies most of the property while a small portion of the northwest corner is classified "Other Lands", which includes additional farmlands of Statewide and local importance.
+Soil quality for agricultural uses is classified as "E", or "very poorly suited" for agricultural use by the Land Study Bureau's Overall Master Productivity Rating.
 The property's soil type is in the Kaimu series which is typically used for native woodlands, with limited use as pasture and orchards, and is expressly deemed to be not suitable for cultivation.
+As evidenced by the orchards maintained on the property by the applicants, the property is agriculturally productive.
+The proposed bed and breakfast operation will not compromise this productivity due to its establishment within existing residential structures.

-Thus the property has a limited practical potential and suitability for agriculture.
-Furthermore, the proposed use will be conducted within existing dwellings and therefore will not diminish or foreclose future agricultural opportunities. - (F) The use will not substantially alter or change the essential character of the land and the present use.
+(F) The use will not substantially alter or change the essential character of the land and the present use.
 The proposed use will be conducted within an existing dwelling and is residential in nature.
-A slight increase in traffic will occur, versus the unlikely alternative of the subject existing bedrooms being left vacant and unoccupied by others, but is not expected to change the character of the land over that of the existing five-bedroom house.
-Thus, the proposed use will not substantially alter of change the essential character of the land or its present use. - Development Plan (CDP) and other documents such as Design Plans.
+A slight increase in traffic will occur, versus the unlikely alternative of the subject existing bedrooms being left vacant and unoccupied by others, but is not expected to change the character of the land over that of the existing sixbedroom residential complex.
+Thus, the proposed use will not substantially alter of change the essential character of the land or its present use.

+(G) The request will not be contrary to the General Plan, Kona Community Development Plan (CDP) and other documents such as Design Plans.
 The Land Use Pattern Allocation Guide (LUPAG) Map component of the General Plan is a representation of the document's goals and policies to guide the coordinated growth and development of the County.
 It reflects a graphic depiction of the physical relationship among the various land uses.
-The LUPAG Map establishes the basic urban and non-urban form for areas within the County.
-The property is located in an area identified as Low Density Urban in the General Plan.
-Low Density Urban lands are intended to be residential in nature, with ancillary community and public uses including neighborhood and convenience-type commercial uses, with densities up to six dwelling units per acre.
-As the use is essentially residential in nature, the request will not be contrary to the

-LUPAG Map designation for this area.
+The LUPAG Map establishes the basic urban and nonurban form for areas within the County.
+The property is located in an area identified as Orchards in the General Plan.
+Orchards are those agricultural lands which though rocky in character and content support productive macadamia nuts, papaya, citrus and other similar agricultural products.
+As the use is essentially residential in nature, the request will not be contrary to the LUPAG Map designation for this area.
 Additionally, approval of the subject request would support the goals and policies of the Land Use and Economic elements of the General Plan.